crispwaters/obj-ledger/README.md

 * `original` => A copy of the original object passed into the ledger.
 This object is frozen and no updates can be performed
 * `final` => A copy of the object based on all updates that have been performed.
 This object is frozen and no updates can be performed
 * `obj` => An object that can be used to get and set values that are currently tracked by the ledger.
+* `log` => An array of all changes to the objected in the order the changes occurred.
+* `audit` => An object that shows how the properties on the object has changed.
+Each property has an array with the first value being the first value set and the last value being the current value.

 ### Instance Functions

 * `update(values)` => Applies updates to the ledger based upon the key/value pairs passed into the function.
 All updates will be recorded in a single log entry
 * `set(property, value)` => Sets the value of a property.
 If the property is not currently tracked by the `.obj` property, it will be added and the property can be updated directly in the future
+* `delete(property)` => Deletes the property from the object.
+In the log and audit objects, the value will be displayed as `undefined`

 ### Class Functions